PeterAjaaa/Project-8/README.md

 # Project-8

-Project-8 is a compiler for Brainf*ck programming language with integrated REPL, written in Rust.
+Project-8 is a Brainf*ck to Rust transpiler with integrated REPL, written in Rust.

 ## Performance Report